Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Art of War Attack 23** ● **Booster, Martial, Weapon**
 > **Self**
 > **Trigger:**  You hit an enemy.
 > **Effect:** The target takes 2dW extra damage from the triggering attack, and it cannot attack you until the start of your next turn unless that attack includes at least one other creature.
-You gain an action.

 > #### Attack Deflection
 > *You maneuver in such a way to direct the attack to an enemy nearby.*
 > **Daily** **Immediate (Counter) Action**
 > **Art of War Attack 25** ● **Booster, Martial, Weapon**
 > **Near** burst 1, one creature
 > **Effect:** The attack hits the target instead of you.
-If not in reach or in line of sight to the attack, slide the target to the nearest square to place it in reach or in line of sight.
+If not in reach or in line of sight to the attack, shunt the target to the nearest square to place it in reach or in line of sight.
 Shift your speed and make a basic attack.
-> **Special:**  If the target is killed, you recover the use of this power.
+> **Special:** If the target is reduced to 0 HP or below by this power, you recover the use of this power.

 > #### Delayed Death Touch
 > *With a twist in the right position, your attack carries a powerful energy that shatters your opponent's bones and ruptures his organs.*